Samizo-AITL/ai-control-safety-package/packages/safety-envelope.md

 ## Deliverables

+You will receive:

 - Safety Envelope specification
 - Boundary and enforcement definitions
-- Supervisory (FSM) structure
+- Supervisory structure and FSM logic
-- Violation and pre-violation actions
+- Pre-violation and violation actions
-- Design summary (PDF / Markdown)
+- A **design summary document** (PDF or Markdown)

 ---